ethanosorio/FileServer/README.md

 ## Description
 The page displays the files in your working directory, and allows you to select a folder and edit it.
 The text area displays the contents of the selected file.
-There is a dropdown menu with all available file.
+There is a dropdown menu with all available files.
 A new file can be created by typing a name into the blank input line under the select menu and pressing the save button.
 If a file is selected it can be deleted with the delete button.
 A directory can be created by typing a name into the blank input line right above the "Publish Directory" button, and pressing the button.